The Top Cloud Security Issues Right Now – And What To Do About Them

-However, cloud vendors are now investing in and developing more multi-cloud solutions, with Google in particular investing heavily in this area.
+However, cloud vendors are now investing in and developing more multi-cloud solutions, with Google Cloud in particular investing heavily in this area.

 This will allow teams to more easily provision and manage resources across different cloud and hybrid environments.
-Added to this, cloud partners (like us) can help design and build multi-cloud gateway platforms with standardised tooling covering automation, IaC, development, deployment, Kubernetes in a framework with built-in configurations to ensure security-by-design at scale.
+Added to this, Google Cloud partners (like us) can help design and build multi-cloud gateway platforms with standardised tooling covering automation, IaC, development, deployment, Kubernetes in a framework with built-in configurations to ensure security-by-design at scale.

 Automation is a hot topic for myriad reasons: the rising number of threats, the amount of data sources, volume of data that should be managed, the number of different vendors and access rights, multi-cloud considerations.

-And while security can often be seen as an obstacle to cloud adoption, in fact it can be a real accelerator when automated, powering innovation on a secure foundation.
+And while security can often be seen as an obstacle to public cloud adoption, in fact it can be a real accelerator when automated, powering innovation on a secure foundation.
 However, many organisations struggle implementing automation.